Why every C++ developer should know about the pimpl idiom pattern

 MyClass.cpp

-// first class is our pimpl idiom class
+// The first class is our Pimpl idiom class.

-class MyClass::Impl //the pimpl class is a nested class because we don't want that the user can reuse this class
+class MyClass::Impl // The Pimpl class is a nested class because we don't want the user to be able to reuse this class.

 {